lambda-z-miu/Tacos-1/doc/lab1.md

 ### Algorithms

 > B3: How do you ensure that the highest priority thread waiting for a lock, semaphore, or condition variable wakes up first?
+I used seperated link-list to manage threads of different priority levels, and traverse from top when choosing new thread to run.

 > B4: Describe the sequence of events when a thread tries to acquire a lock.
 How is nested donation handled?